PlayerPlugin¶

 Tiled Map Integration¶

-The player can be placed in Tiled maps using the "Player" object layer:
+The player is placed in Tiled maps using the "Player" object layer:

 - Create a "Player" object layer